 \section{Introduction}

-Organizations across industries are increasingly seeking to use Generative AI and Large Language Models to support various business functions \cite{kemell2025still}.
+Organisations across industries are increasingly seeking to use generative AI (GenAI) and large language models (LLMs) to support various business functions \cite{kemell2025still}.
 As of May 2024, a Gartner poll reported that 40 percent of respondents had deployed GenAI in more than three business units \cite{gartner_genai_2024}.
-Recent studies also show that GenAI is moving from experimentation toward a strategic priority across organizations of different sizes \cite{weinberg2025framework}.
+Recent studies also show that GenAI is moving from experimentation towards a strategic priority across organisations of different sizes \cite{weinberg2025framework}.

-AI has long been used in organizations for tasks such as automation, process optimization, and decision support \cite{gupta2022artificial}.
-The recent rise of GenAI and LLMs has increased interest in adopting AI more broadly across industries.
-GenAI can support industry growth by offering autonomous systems that increase productivity, help new ideas emerge, and improve customer experience \cite{HOSSEINI2025100399}.
-These technologies have the potential not only to enhance specific tasks but also to reshape organizational processes by enabling automation and agentic capabilities that support autonomous decision-making \cite{leslie2024future, polisetty2024determines}.
+AI has long been used in organisations for tasks such as automation, process optimisation, and decision support \cite{gupta2022artificial}.
+The recent rise of GenAI and LLMs has increased interest in adopting AI more broadly across industries \cite{rasheed2026llm}.
+GenAI can support industry growth by offering autonomous systems that increase productivity, help new ideas emerge, and improve customer experience \cite{HOSSEINI2025100399, sami2026bridging}.
+These technologies have the potential not only to enhance specific tasks but also to reshape organisational processes by enabling automation and agentic capabilities that support autonomous decision-making \cite{leslie2024future, polisetty2024determines}.